casedone/metaprompt-with-openai/README.md

 ## Sharing & Crediting

-ℹ️ Feel free to copy and distribute, but we appreciate you giving us credits.
+> Feel free to copy and distribute, but we appreciate you giving us credits.

 ## ⛓️Connect with Us: